Specialist services

 After experiencing domestic violence, people can experience symptoms associated with painful and traumatic circumstances.
 Anxiety, fear, shame, a loss of self and hopelessness are some of the emotions that can remain, even many years after traumatic events.
 Trauma can really shatter our sense of who we are.

-Trauma recovery happens in three stages, and this is taken from Judith Herman’s stages of recovery.
+Trauma recovery occurs in three stages, which are based on Judith Herman’s stages of recovery.

 The first stage involves establishing safety in your body.
 The second stage involves remembrance and mourning.
-The third stage is reconnection with ordinary life, finding yourself again.
-Working with this model, I can help you understand the mind and body connection and guide you through the process of grief and healing.
+The third stage is reconnection with ordinary life, a process of finding yourself again.
+Working with this model, I can help you understand the connection between mind and body and guide you through the process of grief and healing.
 Using talking, somatic work and creative work where this is safe and helpful.

 Please contact me to book a first assessment session.